 The Pertex Quantum ripstop comes with a DWR treatment which means that the sleeping bag does a reasonably good job at shedding moisture.
 This bag features a solid 30D shell (the toughest of all the sleeping bags on this list) that makes this sleeping bag long-lasting and reliable (something a clumsy person like myself needs to consider).

-What’s appealing about this sleeping bag is the width.
+What’s appealing about this sleeping bag or the Draco sleeping bag is the width.
 It’s a perfect cut for comfort but also not too wide to dilute the insulation.
 You will definitely not feel claustrophobic!

 I’ve used this bag down to -10 C (14 F) but needed to sleep in a down jacket to stay warm.
 You should also watch out for the occasional shedding of feathers.

-But despite these minor drawbacks, the reason why I consider this to be a good backpacking sleeping bag is that it ticks all the primary criteria of durability, warmth, comfort and compression, but it’s very affordable.
+But despite these minor drawbacks, the reason why I have added the MEC Delphinus review right at the outset is that I consider it to be a good backpacking sleeping bag.
+The MEC sleeping bag ticks all the important criteria of durability, warmth, comfort and compression, and is also very affordable.

 - Comfortable with a good warmth-to-weight ratio